nianswe/ci_project2/README.md

 - __Popup/Alert messages when correct answer__

-  - When game is running and correct double image are choosen a popup/alert message will show, saying Correct answer.
+  - When the game runs and the correct double image is selected, a popup/warning message will appear saying Correct Answer.
-  - When you close the message on OK two new cards with images will show and the game continues.
+  - When you close the message on OK, two new cards with pictures will appear and the game will continue.
   - The score will increase with one.

 ![Correct Answer](https://github.com/nianswe/ci_project2/blob/main/media/correctanswer.png)

 - __Popup/Alert messages when wrong answer__

-  - When game is running and wrong double image are choosen a popup/alert message will show, saying Wrong answer, and information about the image you choose, and the correct image.
+  - When the game runs and the wrong double image is selected, a popup message will appear saying Wrong Answer, and information about the image you selected and the correct image.
-   - When you close the message on OK, a game over window show and the game is over.
+  - When you close the message on OK, a game over window appears and the game is over.

 ![Wrong Answer](https://github.com/nianswe/ci_project2/blob/main/media/wronganswer.png)

 - __Game Over Window__

- - The Game Over window will show when you close the wrong answer popup message.
+ - The Game Over window appears when you close the popup message.
- - It give you the information the game is over and show your score and the correct image you should have choosen.
+ - It gives you the information that the game is over and shows your score and the correct image you should have chosen.
- - On two buttons you can choose to Run a new game or Quit the game, and the start page will show.
+ - On two buttons, you can choose to run a new game or exit the game, then the home page will appear.

 ![Game Over](https://github.com/nianswe/ci_project2/blob/main/media/gameover.png)

 - __Time Is Up__

- - The Time Is Up window will show when you do not choose an image before the timer has reached 0.
+ - The Time Is Up window appears when you do not select an image before the timer reaches 0.
- - It gives you the information the game is over and show your score and the correct image you should have choosen.
+ - It gives you the information that the game is over and shows your score and the correct image you should have chosen.
- - On two buttons you can choose to Run a new game or Quit the game, and the start page will show.
+ - On two buttons, you can choose to run a new game or exit the game, then the home page will appear.

 ![Time is up](https://github.com/nianswe/ci_project2/blob/main/media/timeisup.png)